inspired/cisco_ios/README.md

 ##### Fixed issues

-Version 2.5.8 of the Cisco Networks app fixes the following issues:
+Version 2.6.0 of the Cisco Networks app fixes the following issues:

+- Fixed some dashboards using base searches not loading
 - Overview dashboard not showing due to bug with index filter (this release actually fixes it)
 - Some fields have been renamed to align with field names in TA-cisco_ios because FIELDALIAS behaviour has changed in Splunk 7.2

 ##### Known issues

-Version 2.5.8 of the Cisco Networks app has the following known issues:
+Version 2.6.0 of the Cisco Networks app has the following known issues:

-- Not fully compatible with the latest CIM

 ##### Third-party software attributions

-Version 2.5.8 of the Cisco Networks app incorporates the following third-party software or libraries.
+Version 2.6.0 of the Cisco Networks app incorporates the following third-party software or libraries.

 - Icon by Yudha Agung Pribadi (https://www.iconfinder.com/iconsets/networking-icons-1)